-• CentralAccessPolicyCondition: A structure data type that contains the fields defined in the table that follows.
+CentralAccessPolicyCondition: A structure data type that contains the following fields.

 Field name Description AppliesToPredicate An ACCESS_ALLOWED_CALLBACK_ACE value ([MS-DTYP] section 2.4.4.6) that contains the condition that defines the scope of the resources to which the CentralAccessPolicyEntry data element applies.
 AccessCondition A security descriptor value ([MS-DTYP] section 2.4.6) that contains the access condition for the CentralAccessPolicyEntry data element.